Poya-Faraji/Poya-Faraji/README.md

 <h2 align="center">Hello 👋, My name is Poya</h2>
 <h3 align="left">I am a Web Developer and a Programmer</h3>

-- 🌱 I’m currently studying Software Engineering at a vocational university and working on: **Game Development Projects**
+- 🌱 I’m currently studying Software Engineering at a vocational university and working on: **Fullstack Projects**

 - 💬 Ask me about **Angular, NextJS, Goodot, Software Engineering, Web development, and programming in general...**